Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 }

-To enable you to share common tfvars across all of the contexts for a stack, the directory tf/contexts/all/
+To enable you to have tfvars for a unit that apply for every context, the directory tf/contexts/all/

 contains one .tfvars